andrescorrada/performance-curves/lift-measurements/README.md

 2. Don't you think you are being harsh requiring that the model be above the 95 percentile?

-The above comments came from academics at Harvard and MIT.
-The empirical success of this method to repeatedly discover sick stages by comparing them to random targeters appears to be irrelevant.
 The possibility existed in all of those measurements that you could be deceived by lack of knowledge of counterfactuals.
-If you are an industrial scientist you see how silly this is.
+If you are an industrial scientist you see how silly this objection is.
 The **possibility** that we may be missing important information from counterfactuals is not an **actuality** that we are in a specific case.

 The counterfactual argument here could be something like-
 > You don't know if a synthetic campaign you trace in your plot